renatoathaydes/spock-reports/README.md

 }
 ```

-If you prefer, you can just download the jar directly from [JCenter](http://jcenter.bintray.com/com/athaydes/spock-reports/).
+If you prefer, you can just download the jar directly from [Maven Central](https://search.maven.org/artifact/com.athaydes/spock-reports/).

 The only dependencies this project has are Groovy (only the
 `groovy`, `groovy-templates`, `groovy-xml` and `groovy-json` modules are required)